 Herbine is also a solo piccolo recording artist on BCM&D and DTR Records.
 She has recorded World Music and Spoken Word tracks for UNESCO projects in 2017 and 2018, and produced a three track EP Alight in 2018 with the support of Powell Flutes which includes the premiere recording of Tweet! composed for her by Daniel Dorff and Amanda Harberg’s Prayer which is Herbine’s debut classical solo flute recording.

 Herbine currently performs piccolo with the Reading Symphony Orchestra, the Erie Philharmonic and the Ocean City Pops Orchestra.
 For eighteen years as solo flutist and piccoloist for Philadelphia’s new music ensemble, Orchestra 2001, Herbine worked closely with many composers including Gunther Schuller, Tan Dun, George Rockberg, Andrea Clearfield, Melinda Wagner and Jennifer Higdon.
-She made five releases with the ensemble for New World Records the Music of our Time CD series and for Albany Records.
+She made six releases with the ensemble for New World Records the Music of our Time CD series, Innova Recordings and Albany Records.

 For four years Herbine served as both the principal flute for Peter Nero and the Philly Pops and for the Mann Festival orchestra, accompanying artists such as YES, Art Garfunkel and Brian Wilson on tour.
 She has performed in soundtracks for television and radio specials, theme music and commercials.
 Recording highlights were accompanying John Legend on a television commercial aired abroad, premiering an orchestral work by Bernard Hermann for Spike Lee, and recording orchestral solo flute for NFL Film’s Emmy Award-winning documentary “Johnny Unitas”.